2021 AP Art and Design Exhibit

 - Typed responses to prompts, providing information about the questions that guided their investigation and how they practiced, experimented, and revised, guided by their questions.

 5 works | 40% of portfolio score

-In the 2020-21 school year, there will be no physical portfolios.
-Students will submit digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas:
+Students must work with their teacher or AP coordinator to assemble their physical works to be mailed to the AP Program.
+Students will also submit digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas:

-- 5 digital images of works with commentary identifying the materials, processes, and ideas used.
+- 5 works with commentary identifying the materials, processes, and ideas used.

 - Works may come from the Sustained Investigation section, but they do not have to.